Jönköping University: Accreditations

-Jönköping International Business School is accredited by EQUIS (European Quality Improvement System) and AACSB since 2015.
-It is the only institution in Sweden that holds both accreditations.
+Jönköping International Business School is accredited by EQUIS (European Quality Improvement System), AACSB and AMBA (The Association of MBAs).
+Triple accreditation, also known as the “Triple Crown,” means that a business school is accredited by three of the most prestigious international accreditation bodies: AACSB, AMBA, and EQUIS.
+Only 135 business schools in the world have all three accreditations and in Sweden only three schools have been accredited.

+Rankings

+In 2024, Times Higher Education (THE) placed Jönköping University at 168th in its global Young University Rankings.
+In 2023, JU had placed in the 201–250 range.

+Since 2021, Jönköping International Business School is ranked among the top 95 in Financial Times (FT) European Business School and top 100 in FT's Masters in Management.
+The FT rankings are highly regarded across the globe and build on a range of data, including information from previous graduates.

 Doctoral programmes

 Jönköping University has around 200 doctoral students as of 2019.
 The four doctoral programmes at Jönköping International Business School are called Business Administration, Economics, Informatics and Statistics.
 The doctoral programmes at the School of Education and Communication lead to a doctoral degree the following subjects: Education, Disability Research, Media and Communication Science, Education with Specialisation in Didactics and Education with Specialisation in Special Education.
 The doctoral programmes at the School of Engineering all have an individual syllabus for every student and fall into the following areas: Machine Design, Materials and Manufacturing, and Production Systems.
 The doctoral programmes at the Research School of Health and Welfare approach the following subjects: Health and Care Sciences, Welfare and Social Sciences, and Disability Research.